About the City

 Only a 30 minute drive from Highway 401, Canada’s busiest highway that connects us to major Canadian and American cities, Peterborough offers quality of life in an affordable, safe and welcoming city.
 It is a great place to live, work, and raise children.
 With first-rate educational institutions, the ideal mix of city and country living, the city has been included in several national top 10 lists.

 A Thriving Arts, Culture & Heritage CommunityPeterborough has a thriving arts community that reflects the diverse cultural history of its residents.
 The city has a national reputation in the creative arts.
 This is evident in its many artists, actors, musicians and writers, and the numerous performance venues including the recently renovated Market Hall.
-There are many seasonal events each year, including the Little Lake MusicFest, the Dragon Boat Festival, the Peterborough Folk Festival, and many others.
-For information on free cultural activities in Peterborough please visit this website.
+There are many seasonal events each year, including the Peterborough Musicfest, the Dragon Boat Festival, the Peterborough Folk Festival, and many others.
+For information on free cultural, recreational and entertainment activities in Peterborough please visit the City of Peterborough's Living page.

 Some of Peterborough's cultural attractions and landmarks include: